 2. Incorporate call-to-action

 Call-to-action serves as a guide on what your prospective clients should do after consuming your content.
-Not including this in your veterinary videos might lead to your audience getting confused about what to do next or leaving your page without taking an action.
+Not including this in your veterinary videos might lead to your audience getting confused about what to do next or leaving your page without taking action.
 So, make sure to include a CTA in every video you post.

 Example of CTAs: